sabilmakbar/yt_idsub_generator/README.md

 # Youtube ASR Downloader (using Indonesian Auto-generated Subtitle)
-The Project of Extracting ASR Dataset for IndoNLP NusaCrowd (need some validations prior to submission)
+The Project of Extracting ASR Dataset for IndoNLP NusaCrowd

 Python version used: 3.7.11